jonbrouse/docker-ice/README.md

         -Dice.s3AccessKeyId=<s3AccessKeyId>
         -Dice.s3SecretKey=<s3SecretKeyId>

-Create a configuration file:  `cp ice/assets/sample.properties ice/assets/ice.properties` Open the configuration file:  `vi ice/assets/ice.properties` and configure your basic setup by updating the following:
+ - Create the configuration file that will be mounted to the container:  `cp ice/assets/sample.properties ice/assets/ice.properties`
+ - Open the configuration file:  `vi ice/assets/ice.properties`
+  - Configure your basic setup by updating the following:

     # S3 bucket name where the billing files are
     ice.billing_s3bucketname=